Moorgate, Ormskirk, Lancashire, L39 4RY

 Our approach to teaching and learning

 At Moorgate Nursery School we have developed an approach to teaching and learning that meets the needs of our children and our community.
+All stakeholders were consulted when creating our curriculum documents, including the children, parents/carers, Governors and the Staff Team.
 The Early Years Foundation Stage provides the basis of our curriculum and planning.
-However, we have also developed our practice through links with other Nursery Schools including Lancashire Maintained Nursery Schools, nationally and internationally.
-The school in Reggio Emilia and the Te Whariki Early Years Curriculum from New Zealand have strongly influenced the school leadership team.
-Both approaches value the unique influence of family and the cultural capital around them and subsequently the impact of this on the children’s experiences and knowledge.
-Therefore, as a school, we have carefully considered what makes our school and the wider community unique to us and how we can embrace this to support the children’s learning.
+We use the Development Matters and Birth to Five guidance to underpin our curriculum documentation.
+However, we have also developed our practice through links with other Nursery Schools (including working closely alongside Head Teachers and staff teams from Lancashire Maintained Nursery Schools) and research.
+We thoroughly value the unique influence of family and the cultural capital around each child and subsequently the impact of this on the children’s experiences and knowledge.
+We have therefore carefully considered what makes our school and the wider community unique to us and how we can embrace this to support the children’s learning.

 Please click here to see our rhythm of the day.